glam-lab/degender-the-web/README.md

 ## Acknowledgments

 Thanks to Kristen Peter Mork for sharing Farhad Manjoo's essay.
-Thanks to many others for providing links (some names to appear soon).
+Kristen Peter Mork, Sarah Peterson, Ellie Poley, and Syd Ryan contributed to the links listed above.
+(Additional acknowledgments will be added as permission is obtained.)

 This work is supported by [Whitman College](https://www.whitman.edu/) and the Microsoft Chair in Computer Science.
 Thanks to Gillian Frew for assisting with media strategy.

-This Chrome extension is inspired by earlier texxt replacement extensions such as [HonestChrome](http://untitledscience.github.io/HonestChrome/).
+This Chrome extension is inspired by earlier text replacement extensions such as [HonestChrome](http://untitledscience.github.io/HonestChrome/).